pulumi/examples/aws-js-s3-folder-component/README.md

 # Static Website Hosted on AWS S3

 The component version of [aws-js-s3-folder](../aws-js-s3-folder).
-For a detailed walkthrough of this example, see [Part 2 of the Pulumi quickstart](https://docs.pulumi.com/quickstart/part2.html).
+For a detailed walkthrough of this example, see [Tutorial: Pulumi Components](https://docs.pulumi.com/reference/component-tutorial.html).

 ## Deploying and running the program